Home>Health Hub>General Health>Eating Well with Early Chronic Kidney Disease

 Eating Well with Early Chronic Kidney Disease

-Being diagnosed with early‑stage chronic kidney disease (CKD stages 1–3) can feel worrying, but it is important to know that at this stage kidney disease is often manageable.
+Being diagnosed with early‑stage chronic kidney disease can feel worrying, but it is important to know that these stages of kidney disease are often manageable.
 Many people live well for years with early CKD, particularly when medical treatment and nutrition work together.

 Good nutrition plays a key role in supporting your kidney health, heart health, and long‑term outcomes.
 Importantly, early CKD nutrition is about prevention and optimisation, not restricting foods.
 Making healthy food choices can help: